craigeddy/FontSizer/README.md

 ### Change Editor Font Size
-Each time the respective Editor increase font size or decrese font size command is invoked the following changes are made:
+Each time the respective Editor increase font size or decrease font size command is invoked the following changes are made:

 - TextEditor changes by 2
 - StatementCompletion changes by 1